-The Nikon D800 and the Sony Alpha A7R III are two digital cameras that were revealed to the public, respectively, in February 2012 and October 2017.
+The Nikon D800 and the Sony Alpha A7R III are two digital cameras that were officially introduced, respectively, in February 2012 and October 2017.
 The D800 is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Nikon has a resolution of 36.2 megapixel, whereas the Sony provides 42.2 MP.
+The Nikon has a resolution of 36.2 megapixels, whereas the Sony provides 42.2 MP.

 The physical size and weight of the Nikon D800 and the Sony A7R III are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D800 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is considerably smaller (32 percent) than the Nikon D800.
 Moreover, the A7R III is substantially lighter (35 percent) than the D800.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.